isralennon/MSAAI521/deliverables/Paper.md

 ## 2. Literature Review

-The development of perception systems for autonomous vehicles has been shaped by advances in both sensor technology and deep learning architectures.
-This section reviews foundational work in three areas: autonomous driving datasets, 3D point cloud detection, and 2D object detection.

-### 2.1 Autonomous Driving Datasets

-Geiger et al. (2012) introduced the KITTI benchmark, establishing standardized evaluation protocols for autonomous driving perception tasks including stereo vision, optical flow, and 3D object detection.
-While foundational, KITTI's limited scale and sensor diversity motivated subsequent efforts.

-Caesar et al. (2020) addressed these limitations with nuScenes, providing 1000 driving scenes with full 360° sensor coverage including LiDAR, RADAR, and six cameras.
-The dataset's 3D bounding box annotations across 23 object categories, combined with calibrated multi-sensor data, enable research on sensor fusion and cross-modal perception.
-We use nuScenes as our primary data source due to its comprehensive LiDAR annotations and diverse urban driving scenarios.

-### 2.2 3D Point Cloud Detection

-Direct processing of 3D point clouds has produced specialized architectures optimized for LiDAR data.
-Lang et al. (2019) proposed PointPillars, which organizes points into vertical columns (pillars) and applies a simplified PointNet to encode features before 2D convolution.
-This design achieves real-time inference while maintaining competitive accuracy on KITTI benchmarks.

-Yin et al. (2021) introduced CenterPoint, which represents objects as center points and regresses bounding box attributes from point features.
-CenterPoint achieves state-of-the-art performance on nuScenes by combining center-based detection with a two-stage refinement process.

-While both architectures demonstrate strong detection performance, they require specialized 3D operations and custom training pipelines, presenting deployment challenges for resource-constrained mobile platforms.

-### 2.3 2D Object Detection and Transfer Learning

-Redmon et al. (2016) introduced YOLO, framing object detection as a single regression problem from image pixels to bounding box coordinates and class probabilities.
+The history of Computer Vision for self-driving has been marked by breakthroughs in two key areas: the progress in object detection using deep neural networks such as YOLO and the publication of large-scale autonomous driving datasets.

+One of the major impediments to autonomous driving was the slow inference time of early computer vision models such as R-CNN, which required multiple passes for every prediction.
+Because of the high frequency of changes in driving environments and the need for split-second decisions, the speed of inference was a critical operational constraint.
+This changed when Redmon et al. (2016) introduced YOLO, an object detection architecture capable of outputting box coordinates and class probabilities in a single pass.
 This unified approach enabled real-time detection at 45 FPS while maintaining competitive accuracy, establishing YOLO as a practical choice for deployment-oriented applications.

-Lin et al. (2014) created the COCO dataset, providing 330,000 images with 80 object categories and instance-level segmentation masks.
-COCO-pretrained weights have become standard initialization for object detectors, as the learned features (edges, textures, shapes) transfer effectively across visual domains.

-### 2.4 Gap Addressed

-Existing work presents a trade-off: 3D detectors offer spatial accuracy but require specialized architectures, while 2D detectors are efficient but designed for camera images.
-Our approach bridges this gap by projecting LiDAR point clouds into Bird's-Eye View representations, enabling mature 2D architectures to process LiDAR data while preserving spatial relationships critical for autonomous driving
+In addition to advances in object detection architectures, the trajectory of self-driving was reshaped by two major data-driven developments.

+The KITTI dataset, proposed by Geiger et al. (2012), was the first large-scale real-world dataset with synchronized LiDAR, camera, and GPS samples.
+It formed the basis for the first set of unified self-driving benchmarks and evaluation metrics.

+Subsequently, Caesar et al. (2020) released nuScenes,a large-scale autonomous driving dataset collected by Motional and nuTonomy.
+It contained samples from 1000 driving scenes with full 360° sensor coverage including LiDAR, RADAR, and six cameras.
+This dataset became a landmark in the industry and further solidified the performance metrics and evaluation goals used for self-driving perception models.

 ## 3. Dataset and Exploratory Analysis

 ### 3.1 nuScenes Dataset Overview

-We utilize the nuScenes dataset, a large-scale autonomous driving dataset collected by Motional and nuTonomy.
-The dataset provides multi-sensor data including LiDAR, RADAR, cameras, GPS, and IMU, collected in Boston and Singapore under diverse driving conditions and over one thousand carefully planned driving scenes of about twenty seconds each.
-In this project we will use only on the LiDAR portion of the dataset for training the YOLO model.
+We used the nuScenes dataset.
+The dataset provides multi-sensor data including LiDAR, RADAR, cameras, GPS, and IMU (Figure 1), collected in Boston and Singapore under diverse driving conditions and over one thousand carefully planned driving scenes of about twenty seconds each.

 ![](Resources/Sensors.png)

 Figure 1: Sensor arrangement on NuScenes cars

-**Dataset Specifications:**
+The resulting dataset came in two flavors, which are described in Table 1.

+Table 1: Dataset Specifications:

 | Dataset        | Source                | Scenes | Samples | Size   |
 |----------------|----------------------|--------|---------|--------|